MichaelWallace30/CommProtocol/README.md

 - Cross-platform library.
 - Supports Loose Coupling.
 - Allows connections via Serial and UDP.
 - Designed in an Object Oriented manner to make it easier to use the library.

+Features currently implementing:
+- TCP, Zigbee, and WPAN implementation
+- AES Encryptions for protocol.
+- C# and JNI Wrapping for communications use.
+- Thread and Mutex redesigns.

 ## Design Analysis
 Coming soon...